nabilnaja/Algorithm-Design-Manual/src/chapter3/exercise12/README.md

 * complexity analysis

 the time complexity is O(n).
-Since we use Recursion ehe space complexity is O(h), where h is the tree depth of the tree.
+Since we use Recursion ehe space complexity is O(h), where h is the depth of the tree.